Leafwing-Studios/asm-docs/docs/signals/README.md

 # Key Uncertainties

 - should signals actually be stored on a per-tile basis?
 This seems unidiomatic in ECS
-- how should negative signals + wandering be handled, concretely?
-- can we eliminate the randomness from the Wander subroutine?
 - what happens to existing signals when structures are built over them?
 - how do we avoid collisions between units who both want to enter the same tile?
 - how do we signal for a "generic" input, like "organic matter to compost" or "a worker" or "a enemy"?